 - Activities and tours – If you want to do one thing in each place you travel to then budget $30 that should be enough to do at least one decent day tour or activity.

-And that’s in my solo guide to Cuba.
+And that’s in my solo travel to Cuba Guide.
 I’ve written a lot of guides to Cuba to help you plan your trip so be sure to check them out before you go.
 You can also download them as handy PDF’s that you can save on your phone (trust me going to Cuba with no easy access to wifi you will need them!).